 Should I take AP credit if I have it?
 If you have AP credit, think about whether you feel confident and wish to take next steps or would benefit from taking the introductory courses (BIOS 201 and/or BIOS 202).
 Earning AP credit for introductory courses does not necessarily mean that a student is prepared for advanced coursework in Biosciences.
 See the information on "Biosciences Courses Accessible to First-Year Students" to view courses you can take your first year if you have AP for required introductory courses.
 BIOS 300 is designed as a next step for students with AP credit to prepare them for upper-level BIOS courses.
 NOTE: AP credit is not accepted for biology laboratory courses.
-Not all medical schools accept AP credit for med school requirements.
 Consult an advisor if you feel uncertain!!!